vahidhashemi/tracert/README.md

 ```

 ### Run Test
-You need to have root privilleges for running tests
+You need to have root privileges for running tests

 ```sh
 $ sudo go test